sanaghani12/FELDM-Code-Task/README.md

 To execute the task, run `python3 Task3.py`.

+* For this task, we used INNER JOIN on tables Devives and Transactions.
-The output of the task is saved as a csv file inside the data folder as "devices_and_transactions.csv".
+* The output of the task is saved as a csv file inside the data folder as "devices_and_transactions.csv".

 ### Task 4
 #### As stated in the SQL comments the created revenue is currently stored in USD.
 #### Update the data stored in the database to have the created revenue in EUR.
 #### You can use the following resource to fetch the currency conversion rates: https://transfer.feld-m.de/fbsharing/Bzu2Zj3y.

-For this task, I have used the library "BeautifulSoup" to parse the XML file in Python.
+* For this task, we used the library "BeautifulSoup" to parse the XML file in Python.

-* First, I extracted the dates for which conversion rates are available in the XML file and stored these dates in a list.
+* First, we extracted the dates for which conversion rates are available in the XML file and stored these dates in a list.
 * For each row in the 'Transactions' table, we find the nearest date for which conversion rate is available (using the list in previous step).
 * Then we use that date's conversion rate to update the revenue in EUR in the database.